jake-edmonstone/WLP4-Compiler/README.md

 # WLP4 Compiler

 This project is a compiler from WLP4 (a small subset of C) to MIPS assembly language.
-The specification for WLP4 can be found online.
+A quick overview of WLP4 can be found [here](https://student.cs.uwaterloo.ca/~cs241/wlp4/WLP4tutorial.html) or the full specification, [here](https://student.cs.uwaterloo.ca/~cs241/wlp4/).
 The compiler consists of four main components: a scanner, parser, type checker, and code generator.
 Each component is implemented as a separate C++ program.

 ## Components